janestreet/bonsai/docs/guide/03-state.md

 the primitives Bonsai provides for introducing and interacting with local state.

+In this chapter, we'll:

+- Go over the `Bonsai.state` primitive in more depth
+- Show how stateful components can be instantiated multiple times, and when they will/won't share state
+- Introduce `Bonsai.state_machine`, which can better model complex state transition logic, and avoid bugs
+- Explain why stateful components are a good thing, from a functional programming perspective

 # Simple State

 The simplest kind of state is `Bonsai.state`.
 It returns both a value